thinkjs/en.thinkjs.org/3.0/relation_model.md

 ### Related query

-Database tables often associated with other data tables, data operations need to operate together with the associated table.
+Database tables often associated with other data tables, data operations need to operate together with the association table.
 For example: A blog post will have categories, tags, reviews, and which user it belongs to.
 The types of support are: one to one, one to one (belong to), one to many and many to many.

 The detailed relationship can be configured via the [model.relation](/doc/3.0/relation_model.html#toc-548) attribute.

 #### One to one

 One to one association, indicating that the current table contains a subsidiary table.
-Assuming that the model name of the current table is `user` and the model name of the associated table is `info`, the default value of `key` in the configuration is `id` and the default value of `fKey` is `user_id`.
+Assuming that the model name of the current table is `user` and the model name of the association table is `info`, the default value of `key` in the configuration is `id` and the default value of `fKey` is `user_id`.

 ```js
 module.exports = class extends think.Model {